jclark/rpi-cm4-ptp-guide/fedora.md

 ## RAM and storage requirements

 CM4 RAM sizes range from 1Gb to 8Gb; eMMC sizes range from 8Gb to 32Gb.
 I tried Fedora Server 38 on a CM4 with 8Gb of RAM and an 8Gb eMMC.
 8Gb eMMC is plenty for just running a NTP/PTP server.
+From a cursory look at `/proc/meminfo`: 8Gb RAM is more than is useful: 4Gb should be plenty; 2Gb should be OK; 1Gb would be tight.

 ## Installation and configuration overview